Chapter 12:

 "...You handle slow days worse than swamped one?"
 He was a little confused.

 Momo seemed hesitant to do so but sent her anyway.
-Although he acknowledged that she was harmless, a part of his mind was alert by her previous job.
+He acknowledged that she was harmless, but a part of his mind was alerted by her previous job.
 And accidents happened before.
-But he ended up trusting his supervisor decision.
+But he ended up trusting his fellow supervisor decision.

 'It's like a beehive.'
 She thought before heading to the next building.